distro2024/distributed-chat-system/docs/work-plan.md

 The nodes will send chat messages to all other nodes in the group discussion.
 The team will investigate a mechanism for transferring chat messages to each other efficiently.
 The idea is to simulate multicast functionality that works also when the nodes are in different networks.
 As a starting point, the team investigates using websockets and HTTP/2-protocol for inter-node communication.
 As communication between nodes is direct node-to-node discussion, no middleware is required in this proof-of-concept phase.

-At least the following messages may be handled between nodes (draft version as HTTP/2-request bodies):
+At least the following messages may be handled between nodes (draft version as HTTP/2-request bodies).

+#### Chat messages

-chat-messages: POST `/message/`
+Send chat-messages to other nodes: POST `/message/`
 ```json
 {
     "id": uuid,